1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

 ### Creating the Roster

-Since SaltStack doesn't use an inventory file like Ansible, it uses a roster file which tells Salt-SSH which machines to manage, how to connecto to them and wheter to use sudo or not.
+Since SaltStack doesn't use an inventory of hosts file like Ansible, it uses a roster file which tells Salt-SSH which machines to manage, how to connect to them and wheter to use sudo or not.
 The file was created on:
 sudo nano /etc/salt/roster